 Get an overview of the New York shopping scene with a Shop Gotham tour.
 These three-hour group and private excursions focus on stores that are exclusive to New York City and include information about not only shopping but also the history and culture of local neighborhoods.
 The company’s primary group tour focuses on the Garment District.

-If you’re a big spender—or you just want to see how the 1 percent lives—take a stroll down Madison Avenue, where you can duck in and out of stores such as Barneys, Armani, and La Perla.
+If you’re a big spender—or you just want to see how the one percent lives—take a stroll down Madison Avenue, where you can duck in and out of stores such as Barneys, Armani, and La Perla.
 It’s some of the richest shopping in Manhattan.

 The city offers districts of stores devoted to particular items, such as furs off of Seventh Avenue in the West 30s, diamonds on West 47th Street, and wedding gowns in the West 30s between Sixth and Ninth Avenues.
+And there’s plenty of boutique shopping in Brooklyn and beyond.

 I love Nolita (which stands for North of Little Italy) for its many cute boutiques from up-and-coming designers.
 It’s a great spot to pick up clothes, accessories, and jewelry.

 For an eclectic shopping experience, check out Chinatown.
 It’s more Shanghai bazaar than city streetscape along Pell and Mott Streets, where funky herbal medicine shops and kitschy novelty stores sell everything from silk pajamas to Chinese board games and embroidered slippers.
-Come weekends, it’s hard to break through the five-deep mob checking out the hard-to-tell-from-the-real-thing Gucci and Prada along Canal Street’s stalls.
+Come weekends, it’s hard to break through the five-deep mob checking out the hard-to-tell-from-the-real-thing Gucci and Prada along with Canal Street’s stalls.

 If you’re dying to shop but not eager to break the bank, check out one of the city’s many flea markets.
 One of Manhattan’s oldest and best is GreenFlea, offering antiques, collectibles, jewelry, and handicrafts on the Upper West Side every Sunday.
 If you’re in Brooklyn, don’t miss Brooklyn Flea, a massive market that runs in Industry City and DUMBO.
 LIC Flea & Food is a similar offering in Long Island City that operates on weekends throughout the warmer months.